-Immunotherapy, also called biological therapy, is a type of treatment that uses the body's own immune system to fight cancer.
+Immunotherapy is a type of treatment that uses the body's own immune system to fight cancer.
 The therapy mainly consists of stimulating the immune system to help it do its job more effectively.
 Immunotherapy is a fairly new way to fight colorectal cancer.
 Many of these treatments are still in clinical trials.

 Types of Immunotherapy

 Biological Response Modifiers.
 These substances do not directly destroy the cancer, but they are able to trigger the immune system to indirectly affect tumors.
-Biological response modifiers include cytokines (chemicals produced by cells to instruct other cells) such as interferons and interleukins.
+Non-specific biological response modifiers include cytokines (chemicals produced by cells to instruct other cells) such as interferons and interleukins.
 This strategy involves giving larger amounts of these substances by injection or infusion in the hope of stimulating the cells of the immune system to act more effectively.

 Colony-Stimulating Factors.
 These are substances that stimulate the production of bone marrow cells (the soft, sponge-like material found inside bones), which include both red and white blood cells and platelets.
 White blood cells fight infection; red blood cells carry oxygen to and carbon dioxide from organs and tissues; and platelets are cell fragments that help the blood to clot.
 Often, other cancer treatments cause decreases in these cells.
 Thus, colony-stimulating factors do not directly affect tumors, but they can help support the immune system during cancer treatment.